3D Printing Revolutionize Metal-based Product Industries

 Why were metal-based products not printed earlier with 3D printers?

-In the early stages of 3D printing, it was not possible to print product-worthy metal-based products for several reasons.
+In the early stages of 3D printing, printing product-worthy metal-based products were impossible for several reasons.
 Methods for 3D printing of metal-based products relied on these technologies:

-• Extrusion technology uses either FDM (Fused Deposition Modeling) of metal clay to create parts.
-Obviously, clay and metal cannot adhere together in order to produce durable engineering parts.
+• Extrusion technology creates parts using either FDM (Fused Deposition Modeling) or metal clay.
+Obviously, clay and metal cannot adhere together to produce durable engineering parts.

-• Wire technology uses EBF (Electron Beam Freeform Fabrication) of metal alloys to create parts.
-The method works by depositing molten pools of metal on another metallic substrate.
-This was a step in the right direction, but it was questionable whether inter-layer bonding strength between layers could provide acceptable structural strength.
+• Wire technology creates parts of metal alloys using EBF (Electron Beam Freeform Fabrication), which deposits molten metal pools on another metallic substrate.
+This was a step in the right direction, but whether inter-layer bonding strength between layers could provide acceptable structural strength was questionable.

-• Granular technology uses several methods which involve metal laser sintering or selective heat sintering of metal-based materials.
-Typical materials are titanium alloys, cobalt chrome alloys, stainless steel, aluminum alloys, and metal powders.
-This technology held the promise of printing acceptable engineering parts, provided that homogeneity in material properties and adequate structural strength could be established.
+• Granular technology uses several methods involving metal laser sintering or selective heat sintering of metal-based materials.
+Typical materials are titanium alloys, cobalt chrome alloys, stainless steel, aluminium alloys, and metal powders.
+This technology promised to print acceptable engineering parts, provided that homogeneity in material properties and adequate structural strength could be established.

 • Lamination technology uses LOM (Laminated Object Manufacturing) of thin metal foils to create parts.
-The metal foils are made with malleable metals such as copper, aluminum, tin, or gold.
+Metal foils are made with malleable metals such as copper, aluminium, tin, or gold.
 Products made with this technology are more suitable for household applications than for engineering design.

-These methods could not use 3D printing to produce metal-based products for two main reasons: (a) inadequate inter-layer bonding strength, and (b) lack of homogeneity in material properties and in structural strength.
+These methods could not use 3D printing to produce metal-based products for two main reasons: (a) inadequate inter-layer bonding strength and (b) lack of homogeneity in material properties and structural strength.

 What benefits does AM printing of metal-based products provide?

-• AM allows for mass customization of products, because products can be customized to individual needs and requirements.
+• AM allows mass customization of products because products can be customized to individual needs and requirements.

 • AM provides cost savings because it does not require tooling.
-Tooling is an expensive and labor-intensive stage of product development
+Tooling is an expensive and labour-intensive stage of product development.

 • AM provides cost savings because it reduces assembly requirements, which are also an important stage of product development.

-• AM is energy and environmentally cost efficient, because AM uses less raw material, creates less waste, and produces reduced carbon footprint compared with traditional manufacturing methods.
+• AM is energy and environmentally cost-efficient because it uses less raw material, creates less waste, and produces a reduced carbon footprint compared with traditional manufacturing methods.

-• AM reduces time for the design cycle, because prototypes can be printed on demand during the product development cycle.
+• AM reduces the time for the design cycle because prototypes can be printed on demand during the product development cycle.

 What is SLM as a form of AM technology?